Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Linton’s Enchanted Gardens

 I’m not sure how to describe the next quilt garden stop, Linton’s Enchanted Gardens.
-It is a home and garden center, but with a strange and genius twist.
+It is a home and garden center but with a strange and genius twist.

 Entering the store you are thrown into sensory overload with gifts galore.
 They have jewelry, wall art, clothes, home decor, and many other items.
-There’s a small cafe next to a trickling waterfall that serves breakfast, lunch, and an assortment of drinks.

 Linton's Enchanted Gardens Quilt Garden